jacobdavie7/DMX-Dip-Switch-Calculator/README.md

 The program will tell you what the DMX address that the dip switches are set too.
 Will also print out a picture of how the switches should look for troubleshooting.

 Note:WILL NOT WORK IF THERE IS A ON OR ACTIVE DIP SWITCH.
 If your light has one, just make sure that switch is turned on and enter the switches the controll the address (usually the rest of them) IN THE CORRESPONDING SPOT.

+This project is licensed under the terms of the GNU General Public License v3.0 license.